How to use an Astrological Calendar and Gardening By The Moon (Updated 2026)

 It can be used by anyone.
 You don’t need to understand Astrology although using this calendar will increase your knowledge of it.
 It’s a wonderful tool if you’re starting a herb garden for the first time or looking to take your gardening skills to the next level.

 The Astrological Calendar and Moon Planting guide is a must for gardeners with information about the best time to plant, weed, fertilise, compost and control pests.
-Grab yours for only $13 here, or $10.5 each if you buy 2 or more.
+Buy yours for only $13 here, or $10.50 each when you buy 2 or more.

 The Moon Phases